apache/flink/docs/apis/table.md

 ---
 title: "Table API and SQL"
 is_beta: true
-# Top navigation
+# Top-level navigation
-top-nav-group: libs
+top-nav-group: apis
-top-nav-pos: 3
+top-nav-pos: 4
 top-nav-title: "Table API and SQL"
-# Sub navigation
-sub-nav-group: batch
-sub-nav-parent: libs
-sub-nav-pos: 3
-sub-nav-title: Table API and SQL
 ---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one